 There are also techniques where we unweight the skis as we come round a turn, so that the skis turn more easily and make the turn quicker.
 Sections on these will be added in the future.

-- Leaning back - In parallel turns the body's weight needs to be brought forwards and backwards, but it always stays over the middle of the skis, or further forwards.
-The body's weight should never come behind the balls of your feet.
+- Leaning back - In parallel turns your body needs to be brought forwards and backwards, but it always stays over the middle of the skis, or further forwards.
+Your centre of gravity should never come further back than the middle of your feet.

 - Hesitating for too long while changing edges - The longer it takes for you to change edges and finish off the turn, the faster you will go in the meantime.
 You need to commit to the edge change before your speed frightens you from making the decision.